 What Eyeshadow Colors Should Green Eyes Avoid?

-While I believe makeup is all about experimentation and breaking rules, there are a few shades that might not always be the most flattering for green eyes.
-Certain cool-toned blues can sometimes make green eyes appear dull or tired, rather than vibrant.
+While makeup is about experimentation, certain cool-toned blues can sometimes make green eyes appear dull or tired.
 Similarly, some very light, cool greens that are too close to your eye color can blend in rather than stand out, washing out your eyes.
 It’s not about absolute avoidance, but about choosing shades that create a lovely contrast or complement, rather than blending seamlessly.
 Always test and see how a color interacts with your unique eye shade!

 Expert Tip from Ceubc’s Senior Artist, Amelia Thorne